xiguajerry/NullHack/README.md

 ## Feedback

-If you encounter conflicts with other mods, open an issue in this repository.
+If you encounter bugs or conflicts with other mods, please open an issue in this repository.
 Conflicts with Sodium or Iris are prioritized.